andrewscaya/ascmvc/docs/eventsourcing.rst

 .. note:: For more information on this automatic configuration of the aggregate root, please see the section on :ref:`controller methods`.

-It is also posible to define an aggregate manually, by extending the ``Ascmvc\Mvc\Controller`` class and by establishing the aggregate root from within a controller's ``factory()`` method when implementing the ``\Ascmvc\AscmvcControllerFactoryInterface`` interface, like so:
+It is also possible to define an aggregate manually, by extending the ``Ascmvc\Mvc\Controller`` class and by establishing the aggregate root from within a controller's ``factory()`` method when implementing the ``\Ascmvc\AscmvcControllerFactoryInterface`` interface, like so: